-The candidate must submit 3 separate, typewritten copies of case lists and summary sheets in Obstetrics and in Gynecology listing all patients dismissed from their care in all hospitals and surgical centers between July 1, 2015 and June 30, 2016.
+The candidate must print and submit 3 separate copies of their case lists and summary sheets to the ABOG office.
+All patients dismissed from their care in all hospitals and surgical centers between July 1, 2016 and June 30, 2017 must be listed.
 During these 12 months of case collection, no more than 8 weeks away from clinical practice is allowed unless the candidate has been granted an exemption to the 8 weeks limit (see above).
-If an exemption is granted, the list must include all hospitalized patients between July 1, 2015 and July 31, 2016.
+If an exemption is granted, the list must include all hospitalized patients between July 1, 2016 and July 31, 2017.